 Like every year in Rome in August, Tiber Island turns into a large open-air cinema theater.
 To the point that the initiative has been dubbed “Isola del Cinema”, cinema’s island.

 A rich program of movies, exhibitions, masterclasses, the participation of Italian and international guests, cultural events of literature, digital arts, photography, and multimedia experiences.
-Being 2022 the 100th anniversary of the birth of the important Italian writer and movie director Pierpaolo Pasolini, this year the festival will devote a large space to showing scenes from his movies and illustrating his relation with Rome.

 If you are hungry, don’t worry, along with cinema and movies, Tiber Island offers 15 different food options.
 From the gourmet Naples-style pizza of Pizzeria Piedimonte Pistritto 3.0 to the hamburger of Smash Tag, from the handmade fresh pasta of Quattro Mani in Pasta to the gourmet cold cuts of La Tradizione.

 For some on-the-go street food, Le Sicilianedde offers sweet and savory treats from Sicily, while for South American and Asian fish foods, you can grab a table at La Boqueria di Tierra.

 For drinks, you can try the artisan beer of Open Baladin, the wines of SO2 Vini Naturali, and the cocktails of Kiirosushi & Städlin.

 - When: From June 16th to September 3rd.